-Since joining the University of Warwick in December 2016, I have been nomiated for a University Teaching Excellence Award and recognised on behalf of the Vice Chancellor for levels of contribution and performace.
+Since joining the University of Warwick in December 2016, I have been nominated for a University Teaching Excellence Award and recognised on behalf of the Vice Chancellor for levels of contribution and performance.
 I became a member of the Warwick International Higher Education Academy (WIHEA).

-I am passionate about creating and sharing pedegogical innovation.
+I am passionate about experimenting with, and sharing pedagogical innovation.
 Some examples include:

 - "Localising Teaching for Global Sustainable Development: Student Research-Based, Policy and Practice Proposals for Coventry".
 Exploring the Civic Curriculum, Friday 9 June 2017, the Great Hall, University of Leeds.
 [Slides].